frame-lang/frame-docs/intermediate_frame/states.rst

 #. when transitioning into the state

 The exit message is sent only  when transtioning out of a state.

+We will explore the means by which states are entered and exited next.

 Transitions
 -----------